4 Things I Did To Heal From Chronic Inflammation: An M.D. Explains

 - Cut out processed sugar.

-- Limit caffeine, which can lead to dehydration, triggering inflammation.
+- Limited caffeine, which can lead to dehydration, triggering inflammation.

-- Avoid any known foods that cause food sensitivity (the most common are gluten and dairy), as they can also create inflammation in the gut.
+- Avoided any known foods that cause food sensitivity (the most common are gluten and dairy), as they can also create inflammation in the gut.

 3. I quit intense exercise.

+Of course, exercise is good for our bodies and muscles overall.
+But when you exercise too much and too hard, you start stealing from your hormones.
 I backed off of doing long cardio sessions five to six days in a row.
-Instead, I started doing yoga and shorter burst training to prevent that chronic cortisol elevation.
+Instead, I started doing yoga and shorter burst trainings to prevent that chronic cortisol elevation.
 I still like to go for runs from time to time, but I don’t go as hard or as often as I did before.
-Shockingly, I actually got in better shape after I reduced my cardio.

 4. I made sleep a priority.

-Overall, I focused on anti-inflammatory foods and found ways to de-stress to heal from chronic inflammation.
-I hope my story helps you in your own wellness journey.
+Until I started to finally feel better, I didn’t even realize how inflamed I really was.
+Overall, I found that focusing on anti-inflammatory herbs and foods really helped me de-stress to heal from chronic inflammation.
+I hope my story helps you in your own wellness journey, too.